hopez13/art/tools/javafuzz/README.md

 or using various target architectures.
 Any difference between the outputs (**divergence**) may indicate a bug in one of the execution modes.

-JavaFuzz can be combined with dexfuzz to get multi-layered fuzz testing.
+JavaFuzz can be combined with DexFuzz to get multi-layered fuzz testing.

 How to run JavaFuzz
 ===================